Damping Force Adjustment

 4. What damping force level is the factory setting?

 Our shock absorbers are initially set at damping force level 0: the stiffest.
 Each adjustment dial (click) is inspected before shipment, and we advise turning it from level 0 to 16 to check that it works smoothly, before installing the damper.

-EDFC Series' products feature a 32-level adjustment mode, some also boasting a 64-level mode.
 These modes offer a finer adjustment per damping force level, providing a more precise setup.
 They do not broaden the range of damping force adjustment.
-Switching from 16 to 32 levels enables fine-tuning at 1/2 of each original level, and 64 levels increases precision to 1/4 original level.
+Switching from 16- to 32-level enables fine-tuning at 1/2 of each original level, and to 64- & 96-level increases precision to 1/4 & 1/6 original levels respectively.

 6. How can I get repair/replacement for an adjustment dial (click)?

 If you need repair or replacement of your shock absorber's adjustment dial (also called adjustment click), please contact us, describing the damage in detail.
 Depending on the damage, you may need overhaul or (if only the adjustment dial is broken) you can replace it yourself with:

 - Click Assy Replacement Kit